 - Add the cornstarch mix to the dry ingredients and stir to mix.

 - Toss the mixture into a slow cooker pot along with fresh cranberries and the peeled/chopped apples.

 - Cover with lid and set the slow cooker on low for 4–5 hours, letting the fruit tenderize and thicken.

 - Divide into individual servings and serve warm with a scoop of vanilla ice cream.

-Or, for another gloriously rich, no-fuss dessert, use your slow cooker to make this delicious pumpkin rice pudding from Not Without Salt; it brings warm autumnal flavors to a comforting classic.
+Or, for another gloriously rich, no-fuss dessert, use your slow cooker to make a delicious pumpkin rice pudding; it brings warm autumnal flavors to a comforting classic.